Carlene O’Connor, Murder in an Irish village

 – P D James, Death comes to Pemberley Have you seen the 3 part TV dramatisation of this book?
 The book lays out the plot in more detail.
 It makes it much clearer what really happened, and why.
 If you watch the TV series after having read the book, you will see passing references to all the key elements of the background story that might have passed you by on a first viewing.
 See Library records.

 – Joanna Trollope, The Best of Friends.
 This book is about two families that are linked by a longstanding friendship between two of the members.
 It charts relationships within and between the families.

 Interestingly, the thoughts of the characters are described, providing insight into the psychological and social dynamics involved.
 For example, conversations between two of them are said to have had several unwritten rules, “… neither of them ever said anything really savagely unpleasant about husband or children and … it was a requirement to be as hilariously funny about the day’s disasters as possible”.

-See: Good Reads Library record.
+See: Good Reads CD at library Amazon.